 Their brand keeps exaggerating several things at a time which confuses the audience and makes the business appearing dull and mediocre.
 The prospects deter websites loaded with redundancy.
-Think about big brands; all they do is cut the extra out, nail their focus, and build their brand around it.
+Think about big brands; brands with bold and beautiful logo designs, all they do is cut the extra out, nail their focus, and build their brand around it.
 However, Apple’s a good place to start.

 3. The Slow-Mo Loading Website

 Time is all that matters, and in this case, it’s the basic element.
 Visitors and customers these days don’t mind abandoning the web pages that load slow.
 Perhaps they could’ve waited if it was a salesman chasing them!

 It can seem really nice to notice all the fancy content and latest web design, but what’s the point when your customers have to cope-up with the slow-mo performance of your website?
 If such is the case, your prospects might give up on your page’s pace and leave to never return to it again.
 To avoid this, it is highly recommended to ensure that your website is well optimized for speed and supported by a fast and reliable web hosting provider.

 Since small businesses are anonymous and obscure constructs, they need some recognition.
 Even if you’re a genuine business owner who happens to run a business website online, your business can go down if you don’t have the proof of your authenticity or if the brand identity is not credible.